LevierVentures/PPO/replit.md

 ## Overview

 A comprehensive full-stack web application that provides a unified Procure-to-Pay (P2P) procurement system for professional procurement organizations.
-The system handles the complete procurement workflow from request intake through purchase order management to invoice processing, with AI-assisted chat functionality and analytics capabilities.
+The system handles the complete procurement workflow from requisition intake through approval workflows to purchase order management and invoice processing, with AI-assisted chat functionality and analytics capabilities.

-The application supports role-based dashboards, multi-vendor requisitions, vendor integrations (cXML, OCI, hosted catalogs), workflow approvals, and provides analytics with anomaly detection.
-It's designed to streamline procurement operations while maintaining compliance and providing actionable insights.
+The application follows standard P2P workflow: Requisition → Approval Workflow → PO (fully approved) → Sent to vendor for processing.
+It supports role-based dashboards, multi-vendor requisitions, vendor integrations (cXML, OCI, hosted catalogs), Blanket POs for recurring purchases, contract management through PO fields, and provides analytics with realistic anomaly detection.
+Budget management is handled by external ERP systems, not within the P2P system.

 ## User Preferences